7th Grade Bible

 The Bible is the infallible, inerrant and inspired Word of God.
 It is the basis of faith for billions of people around the globe, yet many students express frustration over their attempts to understand the Bible.
 They have picked up a smattering of information over the years and know certain parts of God's Word better than others, but most still do not see how those stories fit together.
 And yet, when the pages of Scripture are opened One God, One Book, and One Story emerge.
 The aim of this course is to help students understand the big picture of the Bible, and how their story fits into God's unfolding plan of salvation..

-Worldview II takes students through an in depth study of the six major worldviews, looking at each worldviews perspective in ten academic disciplines.
+Worldview II takes students through an in depth study of the six major worldviews, looking at each worldview's perspective in ten academic disciplines.

-Old Testament Survey (not offered every year)
+Old Testament Survey (offered every other year)

 An introductory look at the Old Testament beginning with Genesis and going through Malachi.